1. Home

 3. Different servers might run cron differently.
 That is out of AccessAlly’s control and if the cron is not run on schedule, you can contact your website host and ask them to enable native / alternate cron (which is based on the server OS).
 The default WP cron is traffic-based, so a quiet site might not run cron as often.

-Forcing a payment retry for Stripe
+Forcing a payment retry from the CRM with Stripe

 In some cases, you might want to try to process the payment again before revoking access and giving up.